 You might call this website a repository of stuff from several aspects of my life.
-Or it might be a collage, a montage or a palimpsest: layers of bits and pieces reflecting overlapping activities and interests that I want to consolidate in one place.
+Or a collage, a montage, a palimpsest: layers of bits and pieces reflecting overlapping activities and interests that I want to consolidate in one place.
 Maybe it is a cabinet of curiosities, which men of learning and letters of the past assembled to show off their enlightened outlook and scholarly credentials.
-Whatever it is it is a useful way of organising and archiving my affairs, old and new, past and present, inactive and active, literary, artistic, professional and personal.
+Whatever it is it is a useful way of organising and archiving my affairs, past and present, inactive and active, literary, artistic, professional and personal.

-The power of the internet to locate, record and display stuff depends on turning information into digital form, which can be transformed back into words, images and sounds.
+The power of the internet to locate, record and display stuff depends on turning information into digital forms, which can be transformed back into words, images and sounds.
 Physical objects remain resistant to such transformation, including books, which can exist in the material and digital worlds, but are a pleasure to hold, behold and own.
-Books also have an independent life, each one retaining its uniqueness.
+Books have an independent life, each one retaining its uniqueness.
 Words and letters are infinitely reproducible, and their forms may be changed instantly on line.
-But they too can have unique, three dimensional shape, cut in stone or carved in wood, where form and meaning combine to please the eye as much as express an idea.
+But they too can have unique, three dimensional shapes, cut in stone or carved in wood, where form and meaning combine to please the eye as much as express the idea.